gregorizeidler/credit-risk-model/README.md

 - Enhancing **model interpretability** using new techniques.
 - Optimizing **performance and scalability**.
 - Improving **UI/UX** of the Streamlit dashboard.
+- Expanding the **Virtual Assistant** to leverage more detailed project data.

 ## 📜 License